Berulacks/yams/README.md

       -k, --kill-daemon     Will kill the daemon if running - will fail otherwise.
                             Default: False
       --disable-log         Disable the log?
 Default: False
+      --keep-alive          If set to True will not exit on initial MPD connection failure.
+(E.g. always reconnect) Default: False
       -a, --attach          Runs "tail -F" on a running instance of yams' log file.
 "Attaches" to it, for all intents and purposes.
                             NB: You will still need to kill it by hand.
 Default: